International Students of History Association: Other activities

 In 2009-10, ISHA took part in the project "Connecting Europe through History – Experiences and Perceptions of Migration in Europe", together with EUROCLIO and The Europaeum, an organization of ten leading European universities.

 In 2016-17, ISHA took part in the EU-funded project "Learning a History that is 'not yet History'", together with EUROCLIO and several other partners.
 In 2017, EUROCLIO organized the public debate "How Can Europe Help the Balkans Consume its History?", hosted by the newly inaugurated House of European History in Brussels, in association with the Centre for Democracy and Reconciliation in South East Europe (CDRSEE) and ISHA.

 In 2018, ISHA associated with the International Association of Physics Students (IAPS) in a Series of Interdisciplinary Conferences named HyPe (HistorY and Physics Experience).
 The first edition took place in Bologna, Italy, with the topic of "Nuclear Physics and History".
 A second edition of HyPe, titled "Space Matters", was organised in 2019 in Rome, Italy.

 In addition, a number of Conferences have been co-organized with the European Geography Association (EGEA).

 In 2022, after the cancellation of the annual conference because of the COVID 19 pandemic, General Elections were held in a New Year Seminar in Vienna, organized as a partnership with Central European University.

+In 2026, ISHA organized a panel on student activism and student associations for the Centennial CISH Conference.
+In the same conference, ISHA president Elina Ziehm was elected a member of the CISH board, strengthening the bond between the two associations.